darktjm/grok/README.md

 >     make install INSTALL_TARGET=/install/root

 If you don't like the default installation locations, edit grok.pro.
 In particular, the PREFIX variable is the installation root.
+You may also need to tweak the yacc-related configuration.

 ---------------------------------------